noPerfection/service/PROXY.md

 ---

 ## Execution
-The above code described the proxy definition in the `config-lib`.
+The above code described the proxy definition in the `github.com/noPerfection/runtime/config`.
 Now, it's the time to define the proxy within the `proxy-lib` itself.

 # Handlers